robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 - No user authentication.
 Any user may log in without a password.
 User authentication may be added easily, if required.
 - Not all ftp commands are implemented.
-- ESP8266 is **NOT** a multitasking platform and the system calls are NOT reentrant.
+- ESP8266 is **NOT** a multitasking platform and the system calls are NOT re-entrant.
-Even when the ftp server sits in background and can serve requests, **no foregroundtasks should run at that time**, epsecially if they execute system calls.
+Even when the ftp server sits in background and can serve requests, **no foreground tasks should run at that time**, especially if they execute system calls.
 The effects is hardly to predict, although most of the time the device simply crashes.

-## Startup
+## Start-up

 You'll start the server with:

 `import uftpd`

-The service will immediately be started at port 21 in silent nmode.
+The service will immediately be started at port 21 in silent mode.
 You may stop the service then with:

 `utfpd.stop()`